conduktor/testing-docs-archive/docs/features/building-tests/tasks/http-task.md

 ## Creating an HTTP Task

-When inside the editor for a new scenario, select the **Scenario Start** button and select **HTTP Request.**&#x20;
+When inside the editor for a new scenario, select the **Scenario Start** button and select **HTTP Request.**

 ![](<../../../assets/image (168).png>)

 ### Method & URL

-Give the task an appropriate name, then add the URL and method for your HTTP request.&#x20;
+Give the task an appropriate name, then add the URL and method for your HTTP request.

 Supported methods: